NathanHandley/mod-everquest/README.md

 ## Description
 AzerothCore server mod to support EverQuest content.

-This mod is required to be installed before utilizing content provided for by this repository: https://github.com/NathanHandley/EQWOWConverter
+In addition to this mod, EverQuest client data must also be converted by the tool in this repository: https://github.com/NathanHandley/EQWOWConverter

-**IMPORTANT: This mod will crash if you do not deploy the EQWOWConverter SQL files first**

 ## In-Game Commands